-The Bicycle Air Monitoring (BAM) Program allows cyclists to learn more about the air quality in Hamilton by attaching a mobile air monitor and Global Positioning System (GPS) to the handlebars of their bike.
+The Bicycle Air Monitoring (BAM) Program allows cyclists, the community, and Environment Hamilton to learn more about the air quality in Hamilton by attaching a mobile air monitor and Global Positioning System (GPS) to the handlebars of their bike.

 By equipping these two devices to your bike, fine particulate matter can be tracked as you pedal across the city.
 This will allow for the creation of an online map which will highlight when and where particulate matter – inhalable (PM10) and respirable (PM2.5) – is the highest.
-This information will allow for cyclists to adjust their routes to avoid adverse health impacts and for Environment Hamilton to investigate why these times and areas have higher rates of PM than others.
+This information will allow for a more comprehensive map of Hamilton's air quality and will allow Environment Hamilton to investigate spatial/temporal patterns that may be influencing the health of Hamiltonians.

 Particulate matter is fine dust composed of liquid and/or solid particles that are emitted from smokestacks, vehicle exhaust, or from other chemical and/or physical reactions.
 Some PM can remain in the air for day to week as a result of wind stirring up dust into the air.
 These fine particles can be inhaled and coughed up or lodged deeper into the lungs.
 For more information on particulate matter, please navigate here.
 For more information on the health impacts, please navigate here.

 The project is being modelled closely after the Pittsburgh-based Group Against Smog and Pollution (GASP) who have developed an interactive map of particulate matter and who have dedicated their time and experience to helping set up the BAM Program with Environment Hamilton.